 JavaScript: String Comparison independent from Uppercase or Lowercase Writing

 From Java, I know the helpful function .equalsIgnoreCase() that can be used to compare two strings with ignoring the upper and lower case writing (case insensitive).
-In other words, "ABC" and "abc" are treated as equal.
+In other words, "ABC" and "abc" are treated as equal using this function.

-But how is this in JavaScript?
-It seems to me that this function is not available there.
+But how is it about JavaScript?
+It seems to me that such a function is not available there.
 So, how can I compare two Strings in JavaScript that ignores the case?

 Related Topics